 sheet was called crown glass.
 They made it by

-spinning molten glass and letting it spread from a
+spinning molten glass and letting centrifugal forces spread it from a

 central point.
 Crown glass was the most common flat

 glass for a long time.
 It underwent considerable

 refinement.
 But, even as late as 1800, most

 process in the latter 18th century.
 First a plate glass is poured out in a mold.
 Then the glass needs

 expensive grinding and polishing.

 To provide common people -- you and me -- with good

 mechanized process.
 Molten glass had to be rolled